nabacg/haskell-prog-lang/scheme-evaluator/README.md

-hSchemeParser
+scheme-evaluator
 =============

-Toy Scheme REPL implemented in Haskell
+Toy Scheme evaluator with REPL implemented in Haskell using Parsec

 ### Installation